cswartzvi/hamilton/examples/spark/pandas_on_spark/README.md

-# Hamilton on Koalas Spark 3.2+
+# Apache Hamilton on Koalas Spark 3.2+

-Here we have a hello world example showing how you can take some Hamilton functions and then easily run them in a distributed setting via Spark 3.2+ using Koalas.
+Here we have a hello world example showing how you can take some Apache Hamilton functions and then easily run them in a distributed setting via Spark 3.2+ using Koalas.

 `pip install sf-hamilton[pyspark]`  or `pip install sf-hamilton pyspark[pandas_on_spark]` to for the right dependencies to run this example.